shakes76/PatternAnalysis-2024/recognition/ISIC_LesionNet_48022835/README.md

 ## Project Overview
 ### YOLO Architecture Description and Purpose
 The *You-Only-Look-Once* (YOLO) architecture is a real-time object detection algorithm that is known for maximising speed while maintaining accuracy.
-Unlike traditional ...
+Unlike traditional object detection methods, YOLO treats object detection as a single regression problem.
+That is to say, it predicts bounding boxes and class probabilities directly from an entire image in one forward pass through the convolutional neural network.
+Since their emergence in 2015, YOLO models have made massive performance progressions in terms of reliability, accuracy and speed.
+This has led to their inevitable integration into many modern systems around the world.
+The problems that YOLO models can solve are wide-ranging, such as real-time object detection for surveillance and autonomous driving.
+The capability of a YOLO model to predict the precise location of multiple objects and classify them across varying environments in ways that few other models can ensures that YOLO models will always serve a purpose and be suited to solve specific problems.

 ### How YOLO Functions
 (add figure / visualisation)